QuentinFAIDIDE/Pink-Wall/README.md

 This plugin simply wraps a brickwall between two filters that turn the pink noise shaped signal into a white noise shaped one and back, and therefore allow for the artefacts to be more likely to be introduced by mid and higher frequencies.
-Needless to mention that the plugin's destructive properties can also be used for other creative purposes.

 ## Build and install
 Documentation work in progress.